Suekko28/Suekko28/README.md

    - Be in charge of the Computer and Network engineering department
    - Can give lessons to friends and younger siblings
    - Being in charge when holding a workshop at school

+   - #### 5.
+[Internship UI/UX Designer]() | Internship at Soedarpo Informatika | `Nov 2023 - Apr 2024`
+   - Create application designs that clients need
+   - Create visual banners for the application
+   - Create a logo for the application
 ---

 ### Languages and Tools: